jacobbishop1000/crime-video-processor/Discovery/README.md

  # Files Explanation
 Minutes.md - An account of when and how we met with our client, who was the minute recorder, and raw minutes of the meeting.
-Screenshot.png - A picture of our Zoom meeting
+Screenshot.png - A picture of our Zoom meeting Notes.md - Notes Eric and Jacob took during the meeting